Cathy and Greg Griffith

-Cathy also is an active member of the World Pancreatic Cancer Coalition and continues to participate in World Pancreatic Cancer Day with Dr. A. James Moser and Staff at Harvard Medical School at Beth Israel Deaconess Medical Center.
+Cathy also is an active member of the World Pancreatic Cancer Coalition and continues to participate in World Pancreatic Cancer Day.

 Additionally, Cathy is the Vice-Chair the Digestive Disease National Coalition and is currently involved with the DDNC and the National Pancreas Foundation to create an advocacy platform for Pancreatic Cancer awareness in Washington D.C.

 The Griffith Family Foundation has many fundraising and awareness campaigns throughout the year, such as: hosting our “Annual Sideline Cancer Golf Tournament” at the Scotch Valley Country Club; sponsoring the Sideline Cancer basketball team in “The Basketball Tournament” (an eleven-member made up of professional basketball players who come together to play in a highly visible, nationwide, single elimination tournament); In addition, Sideline Cancer® is major ongoing campaign that has become our signature awareness and fundraising platform!